This ancient Aramaic ditty begins the Passover story as told in the Haggada, the traditional text commonly accepted as the guide for the seder ritual.

 - the freedom from fear. *2

-- The freedom of children: The ritualized Passover seder meal first and foremost engages the children because our children, who are to carry on our tradition, are the keys to any future freedom.
+- The freedom of children: The ritualized Passover seder meal, first and foremost, engages the children because our children, who are to carry on our tradition, are the keys to any future freedom.

-- The freedom of intergenerational continuity refers to Jewish history, seen through the Torah’s canonized texts that are shared in the Haggadah.
+- The freedom of intergenerational continuity refers to Jewish history, seen through the Torah’s canonized texts shared in the Haggadah.
 On this night, it is an obligation for young and old to tell and elaborate on the Jewish people’s story.
 The Hagada states, “The more one elaborates on the story, the more he is to be praised.”

-The Passover holiday marks the first phase of the march to freedom, the freedom from oppressive conditions.
+The Passover holiday marks the first phase of the march to freedom from oppressive conditions.
 Still, it is not yet the freedom of redemption.
-That only comes seven weeks later at Mount Sinai when the nation of Israel receives and accepts the Torah and agrees to exchange the wicked slavemaster, Pharaoh, in order to serve the heavenly loving and compassionate God/Father/King who has miraculously managed to free the children of Israel from slavery.
+That only comes seven weeks later at Mount Sinai when the nation of Israel receives and accepts the Torah and agrees to exchange the wicked slavemaster, Pharaoh, to serve the heavenly loving and compassionate God/Father/King who has miraculously managed to free the children of Israel from slavery.

 This is the drama of the seder night.
 And on the second night of Passover, Jews begin to count the “omer,” the forty-nine-day countdown to the Jewish holiday of Shavuot, which commemorates receiving the Ten Commandments and the Torah at Mount Sinai,